 Provide full correspondence details here including e-mail for the corresponding author

-Provide short biographical notes on all contributors here if the journal requires them.

 Experiencing the school environment through ideal school planning: The case of second-generation immigrant adolescents

-This paper adopts an interpretive phenomenological method (IPA) to enhance the researchers’ accessibility to experience the school environment.
+This paper adopts an interpretive phenomenological method (IPA) to afford access to student experiences of the school environment.
 The method utilizes research instruments that guide participants in designing their ideal school and presenting it visually and verbally.
-We demonstrate the method by analyzing proposals prepared by two adolescents born in Israel, children of immigrants from the former Soviet Union.
+We demonstrate the method by analyzing proposals prepared by two adolescents born in Israel who are children of immigrants from the former Soviet Union.
 The results revealed six lifeworld structures that constitute the participants’ attitude towards the school environment.
-We discuss the potential inherent in our research method to portray a holistic picture of participants’ dialogue with their environment and to indicate their response to school and family hierarchical codes.
-Finally, we consider characteristics of the method that allow adolescents to make their voices heard.
+We discuss the potential of our research method to portray a holistic picture of participants’ dialogue with their environment and to illustrate their responses to school and family hierarchical codes.
+Finally, we consider characteristics of this method that allows adolescents to make their voices heard.

-Keywords: word; another word; lower case except names
+Keywords:

-Visual research methods; School environment; Spatial imagination; Second-generation immigrant; Inclusion
+visual research methods; school environment; spatial imagination; second-generation immigrant; inclusion

 In this article, we adopt an interpretive phenomenological approach (IPA) (Alase 2017; Smith, Flowers, and Larkin 2009) to explore the ways students experience the school environment.
 The method entails a process for a participant to schematically design an ‘ideal school.’
 For this purpose, we use the Location Task, a tool which guides participants to imagine an ideal school, select and organize its component places on a sheet of paper.
 Next, participants explain their proposal in an in-depth interview.
 Although focusing on the physical environment, the emerging meanings are broad and can serve as a useful metaphorical prism to expand accessibility to various issues concerning the school experience (Zur and Eisikovits 2011).